 Qualifying for Certification: Certification endorsements are available to RESO members and paid nonmembers.
 Recipients must agree to RESO’s Certification Terms and Conditions and Declaration of Use.
 Certification endorsements are complimentary for RESO members in good standing.
 Nonmember fees are identified in the RESO Certification Fee Schedule.

-Provider Maintenance of Recipient Endorsements: Providers are responsible for maintaining their active customers and endorsements in the RESO Certification System.
+Provider Maintenance of Recipient Endorsements: Providers are responsible for maintaining their active customers and endorsements within RESO Analytics.
 Providers have the ability to archive customers when they are no longer active.
 When endorsements are archived, their status will be updated on RESO’s public site.

 MLS-Specific Certification Requirements: MLS software providers MUST obtain both Web API Core and Data Dictionary endorsements to receive RESO certification.
 Other software providers may choose endorsements most suited for their business cases.